 What Are the Benefits of Under Carpet Insulation?

-One benefit is that under carpet insulation helps reduce mold, mildew, and odor build-up by keeping your flooring free of moisture.
+One benefit is that under-carpet insulation helps reduce mould, mildew, and odour build-up by keeping your flooring free of moisture.
 It helps prevent rising dampness.
-It can also warm the room up enough to dry out a room before mold can grow.
+It can also warm the room up enough to dry out a room before mould can grow.

 Suppose you live in an older home or have an older home with natural flooring.
 In that case, chances are you’ll need carpet insulation.
 If your home isn’t insulated well, it could be costing you hundreds of pounds a year on energy bills.
 So it’s well worth looking into if you haven’t already.